DigitalBubblegum/FullstackOpen/part2/notes/README.md

-# This is the course content for Part 2
+# This is the course content for Part 2 of FSO